johnnykwwang/Annex-K3-Build-Log/README.md

 Why not?

-Knowing Annex from the Sherpa extruder and the QuickDraw probe, I began to look at ANNEX printers.
-After looking at the K3, on paper I found that it addresses most of the problem I have with the VORON V2.4.
-More importantly, I like the Annex design philisophy: Printer with amazing performance and ease of maintenance.
+Looking at the K3,  I found that the design addressed most of the problems I have with the VORON V2.4.
+More importantly, I really like the Annex design philisophy: Printer with amazing performance and ease of maintenance.

-## Table of Content
+## Table of Contents

   * [Sourcing & Component Selection](1_Sourcing.md)
   * [Build Planning & Parts Preparation](2_Planning.md)